agcdtmr/automation/README.md

 - First I was trying to clone the main repo and not the one I forked.

-## how to fork a repo with all the branches
+## How to fork a repo with all the branches

 When you fork a repository on GitHub, it doesn't automatically fork all of the branches.
 By default, a fork of a repository will only contain the default branch (usually "main" or "master").
 However, you can fork individual branches from the original repository into your fork.
 Here's how you can do it: